nbwikle/pollution-transport/README.md

 - `SO2..tons`: sulfur dioxide (SO2) emissions, in short tons
 - `Has.SO2.Scrub`: denotes use of flue-gas desulfurization (FGD) emissions reduction technologies (i.e., a scrubber is in use)

-Additional variables are not relevant to this analysis, however, a comprehensive list of AMPD column definitions is included for reference (see the downloaded `AMPD_column_definitions.csv` file).
+Additional variables are not relevant to this analysis, however, a comprehensive list of AMPD column definitions is included for reference (see the  `AMPD_column_definitions.csv` file).

 ### Monthly sulfate concentrations